hoodiecrow/ConsTcl/README.md

 __repl__

-`` repl `` puts the 'loop' in the read-eval-print loop.
+`` repl `` puts the `loop' in the read-eval-print loop.
 It repeats prompting for a string until given a blank input.
 Given non-blank input, it parses and evaluates the string, printing the resulting value.

 ```
 proc ::repl {{prompt "ConsTcl> "}} {